ros2-realtime-demo/pendulum/design.md

 As a first step we are going to create a functional prototype that implements the same functionality existing the previous pendulum demo but with the new design.
 This prototype will contain the following components:

-* `ControllerNode`: Class derived from `LifecycleNode` that implements the ROS 2 interface for the pendulum controller.
+* `PendulumControllerNode`: Class derived from `LifecycleNode` that implements the ROS 2 interface for the pendulum controller.
-* `Controller`: Abstract class used by `ControllerNode` to call the specific controller implementation.
+* `PendulumController`: Abstract class used by `PendulumControllerNode` to call the specific controller implementation.
-* `TestController`: Class used to test `ControllerNode`.
+* `TestPendulumController`: Class used to test `PendulumControllerNode`.
 * `PIDController`:Simple PID controller implementation derived from `Controller`.
-* `MotorBaseNode`: Class derived from `LifecycleNode` that implements the ROS 2 interface for the pendulum motor base.
+* `PendulumMotorNode`: Class derived from `LifecycleNode` that implements the ROS 2 interface for the pendulum motor base.
-* `MotorBase`: Abstract class used by `MotorBaseNode` to call the specific motor base implementation.
+* `PendulumMotor`: Abstract class used by `PendulumMotorNode` to call the specific motor base implementation.
-* `MotorBaseSimpleSim`: Simple motor base physics simulation from `MotorBase`.
+* `PendulumMotorSim`: Simple motor base physics simulation from `PendulumMotor`.
-* `TestMotorBase`: Class used to test `MotorBaseNode`.
+* `TestPendulumMotor`: Class used to test `PendulumMotorNode`.
-* `demo_main`: Program that creates and executor, adds a `ControllerNode` and a `MotorBaseNode` nodes with a `PIDController` and a `MotorBaseSimpleSim` instances and spins all the nodes.
+* `pendulum_manual_composition`: Program that creates and executor, adds a `PendulumControllerNode` and a `PendulumMotorNode` nodes with a `PIDController` and a `PendulumMotorSim` instances and spins all the nodes.